 Paid media, such as advertising, can be perceived as biased, while earned media is seen as more trustworthy.
 Additionally, earned media typically reaches a larger audience than paid or owned media, making it more cost-effective.

-Earned media can be extremely effective for brands, as it is one of the most credible forms of marketing.
-When a company or product is featured in the news, on social media, or other channels, it lends it an air of credibility and trustworthiness.
+Earned media can be highly effective for brands as it is one of the most credible forms of marketing.
+When a company or product is featured in the news, on social media, or on other channels, it lends it an air of credibility and trustworthiness.

-In a world where consumers are bombarded with advertising messages, earned media can help your brand stand out from the rest.
+In a world where consumers are bombarded with advertising messages, earned media can help your brand stand out.

 Earned Media Examples